Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/media-api-reference.md

 The API createTracker with callback has been deprecated for the synchronous version
 {% endhint %}

 Creates a media tracker instance that tracks the playback session.
-The tracker created should be used to track the streaming content, and it sends periodic pings to the media analytics backend.
+The tracker created should be used to track the streaming content and it sends periodic pings to the media analytics backend.

 {% tabs %}
 {% tab title="Android" %}